-- A. Upon completion of new residential, multi-tenant, or commercial subdivisions, the Project Engineer shall submit an electronic file of the final as-built drawings for the project, clearly showing changes from the approved plans which includes as-built waterline and appurtenance locations, and all property lines, street right of way lines and lot numbers.
-The District will review "as-built" drawings of the water facilities based on Inspector documentation collected during construction. - B. Electronic files shall be submitted to the District Engineer via email as an attached file either in AUTOCAD.DWG or .DXF format.
-Verify the appropriate format version with the District Engineer prior to submittal. - C. Alternatively, electronic files may be submitted on CD media or other approved means using the above-indicated file formats.
+- A. Upon completion of the project, the Project Engineer shall submit an electronic file of the final as-built drawings for the project, clearly showing changes from the approved plans which includes as-built waterline and appurtenance locations, and all property lines, street right of way lines and lot numbers.
+The District will review "as-built" drawings of the water facilities based on Inspector documentation collected during construction. - B. Electronic files shall be submitted to the District Engineer via email as an attached file in PDF and in AUTOCAD.DWG or .DXF format.
+Verify the appropriate format version with the District Engineer prior to submittal. - C. Submittal of "as-built" drawings may be waived as determined by the District Engineer.